What is the Great Controversy?

 You have become a horror,

 One day, the great controversy, this terrible war will end and God will be victorious.
 We can be sure that we will be on the winning side if we choose Christ.
-The book entitled gives the reader a glimpse of world events in light of the battle between good and evil.
+The book titled The Great Controversy gives the reader a glimpse of world events in light of the battle between good and evil.